LDAP/merian/README.md

 )
 ```

+Merian is similar to the `vulkan_raii.hpp` layer for `vulkan.hpp`.
+And most objects follow the RAII principle.
+In most cases you want to wrap them in smart pointers.
+Merian provides aliases for these types (e.g. ImageHandle for std::shared_ptr<Image>).

 The `Context` class initializes and destroys a Vulkan device and holds core objects (PhysicalDevice, Device, Queues, ...).

 Create a Context using the `Context::make_context(..)` method.